XRPLF/xrpl-dev-portal/gatewayd.md

-# gatewayd #
+# About Gatewayd #

 Gatewayd (pronounced "gateway-dee"), provides a framework you can extend to build a gateway on the Ripple Network.
 The system includes a core database that manages accounting for deposits and withdrawals of assets, linking the network with your holdings in the outside world.
 Gatewayd provides a standard interface for issuing any currency on the Ripple network and exchange, with the goal of completely abstracting interaction with Ripple.

 Interact with the gatewayd by building custom integrations with banking and payment systems around the world, and by using the built-in APIs for designing beautiful gateway mobile apps and user interfaces.
-A HTTP/JSON server, Javascript library, and commandline interface are provided as interfaces to the gatewayd software.
+Gatewayd includes a REST API, Javascript library, and commandline interface; developers can also interact with Gatewayd by directly modifying the database records it monitors.

 Gatewayd's features include:

-  - user registration
   - deposits and withdrawals
   - issuing currency
   - robust Ripple payment sending
   - incoming Ripple payment monitoring
   - gateway administration
+  - support for custom plugins

 ## Dependencies